Shel-M/BluePrinceNotes/Rooms/Rumpus Room.md

 I see a young boy watched from afar.
 A young boy who once was brave, but now, afraid...
 What you have heard here has been foreseen

+And as it was foretold...
+The image is becoming clear.
+I hear the pattering steps of children running in the forest.
+The joyful echos of laughter in the corridor.
+I see an old man, an old man sitting in an older char.
+A seat that has served many generations.
+Each with their own stories, each with their own secrets, each with their own endings.
+But all, in the same chair.